 Without further ado, let’s get started:

 The deepest lake in Central America, Lago de Atitlán is located in the Guatemaltecan Highlands of the Sierra Madre and, more specifically, within the department of Sololá – a tiny gem in the country’s mountain peaks.
 After being instituted as a National Park in 1955, the lake has since been attracting heaps of tourists each year from across the globe.
 Constellated by 12 towns reachable by boat or through mountain roads, it serves as a haven in the heart of the Guatemaltecan nature and won’t fail to take your breath away once you see it.
-More info in an upcoming separate blog post!
+Read more about it here.

 2 – CHICHICASTENANGO